anjathiart/100-days-of-code/r1-log.md

 - how to implement my own decorator function that checks for user authentication before processing request, and how to keep it in a separate module.
 - That the django object_or_404() method is unneccessary and just using try, catch instead so that can add custom status messages
 - how to use the django require_http_methods decorator to deal with 405 errors instead of repeating same check on every view

+## R1D80 - 20201021
+Linguilearn.
+Successfully hooked up the oxford dictionaries API to search for words (if they are 'head words')

+## R1D81 - 20201022
+Linguilearn.
+Implemented extra layer to first hit oxford 'lemma' endpoint to find the head word of a word (for example if user types in a plural) before getting the word information.
+Looks like the free version of the API does not allow to look up sentence examples which is a let down.
+I now have functions that sit on a layer above the url endpoints in my api - so must decide how to structure it into modules.